 During a breast reduction consultation, Dr. Breslow or Dr. Greaney evaluate the patient’s unique anatomy and listens to her aesthetic concerns before recommending an appropriate treatment option to satisfy her individual needs.
-The board certified plastic surgeons who have extensive experience in an array of plastic surgery procedures typically offer the following surgical approaches and corresponding incision patterns for breast reduction:
+The board certified plastic surgeons who have extensive experience in an array of plastic surgery procedures typically offer the following surgical approaches and corresponding incision patterns:

-- An “anchor” incision pattern — This approach to breast reduction surgery involves making three incisions, one placed around the outer circumference of the areola, a vertical incision that extends down the front of the breast, and a horizontal incision positioned beneath the natural breast fold.
+- An “anchor” incision pattern — This approach involves making three incisions, one placed around the outer circumference of the areola, a vertical incision that extends down the front of the breast, and a horizontal incision positioned beneath the natural breast fold.
 This approach is best for women who need an extensive degree of breast tissue and areola reduction.

-- A “lollipop” incision pattern — The vertical breast reduction technique involves the use of a modified incision approach, for less scarring.
+- A “lollipop” incision pattern — The vertical breast reduction technique involves the use of a modified incision approach, for less or minimal scarring.
 With this method, the surgeon uses the periareolar incision that extends around the outer edge of the areola, and a vertical incision running down the front of the breast.
 This breast reduction approach yields more natural-looking results, but may not be a suitable treatment option for every patient.